-This topic describes how to configure a CLB instance.
-Before you can configure a Classic Load Balancer (CLB) instance to forward traffic, you must add at least one listener and one group of backend servers to the CLB instance.
+This topic describes how to configure a Classic Load Balancer (CLB)instance.
+Before you can use a CLB instance to forward traffic, you must add at least one listener and one group of backend servers to the CLB instance.
 The following example describes how to add a TCP listener and two Elastic Compute Service (ECS) instances to a CLB instance.
 The ECS instances are named ECS 01 and ECS 02.
 The ECS instances function as backend servers and host static web pages.

 - Log on to the CLB console.

-- On the Instances page, find the CLB instance that you want to manage and click Configure Listener in the Actions column.
+- On the Instances page, find the CLB instance and click Configure Listener in the Actions column.

-- On the Protocol and Listener wizard page, set the following parameters to configure the listener.
-Use the default
+- In the Protocol and Listener wizard, set the following parameters and click Next.

-Parameter Description Select Listener Protocol Select a protocol for the listener.
+Parameter Description Select Listener Protocol Select the protocol of the listener.

 In this example, TCP is selected.

 Listening Port Specify the port that the CLB instance uses to receive requests and forward the requests to backend servers.
 In this example, the port number is set to 80.Note The ports on which a CLB instance listens must be unique.
 Listener Name Enter a name for the listener.
-By default, the system sets the parameter to protocol_port if you do not specify this parameter.
-Advanced Scheduling Algorithm Select the scheduling algorithm.
-In this example, Round-Robin (RR) is selected.
+Advanced Click Modify to configure advanced settings.
+In this topic, the default values are used.
+For more information, see Add a TCP listener.

 - In the My Servers panel, select ECS 01 and ECS 02 that you created, and click Next.

-- A backend server that has a higher weight receives more requests.
-The default value is 100.
-We recommend that you use the default value.
+A backend server that has a higher weight receives more requests.
+In this topic, the default values are used.

 After you enable health checks for the CLB instance, the CLB instance periodically checks whether the backend ECS instances are healthy.
 When the CLB instance detects an unhealthy ECS instance, the CLB instance distributes the requests to other healthy ECS instances.
 When the unhealthy ECS instance recovers, the CLB instance starts to distribute requests to the ECS instance again.

-- Click Next.
-On the Confirm wizard page, check the configurations and click Submit.
+- In the Configuration Review wizard, check the configuration and click Submit.